bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cech.md

 title: Čech, Eduard
 born: 1893
 died: 1960
-keywords: #Eduard_Čech, #Mathematics, #Topology, #Algebraic, #Homology, #Homeomorphism and #Projective_Dimension
+keywords: eduard čech,čech
-description: Eduard Čech, Czech mathematician, developed innovative concepts within Topology, Homology, Algebraic Topology & Projective Dimension.
+description: Eduard Čech was a Czech mathematician known for his work in projective differential geometry and topology.
+He introduced the idea of the higher homotopy groups of a space.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---